 In other words, see ya later, spaghetti straps.
 I’ll start missing you in February.
 Today, I’m all about the knits.

-Knits that feel extra cozy when we think about this simple Harvest Rice Bake, made with just a handful of ingredients and is -get this! – the perf vegan Thanksgiving side.
+Knits that feel extra cozy when we think about this simple Harvest Rice Bake, made with just a handful of ingredients and no animal products anywhere.

 I mean, vegans need love on Thanksgiving too, right?
 The day is about more than just the turkey!